James-Dyer/cse108-final/outline.md

 # Code Lab
 A web app where CS students can paste or upload a coding assignment, and the system automatically:
 - Understands the assignment,
-- Pulls out the key CS concepts,
+- Pulls out the key learning objectives,
 - Builds a step-by-step plan,
 - Gives them a guided coding workspace with hints and tests,
 - Tracks what they learned over time.